 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bonanza is worth considering.

-Bonanza is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bonanza does not have a public transit system used by locals to get to and from work.

-The overall education level of Bonanza is somewhat higher than in the average US city of 21.84%: 25.63% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Bonanza who are college-educated is somewhat higher than the average US community of 21.84%: 25.63% of adults in Bonanza have at least a bachelor's degree.

 The per capita income in Bonanza in 2022 was $43,451, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,804 for a family of four.
 However, Bonanza contains both very wealthy and poor people as well.